Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Experiments

-Ablation studies were conducted to isolate the impact of key components in our ring attractor models, detailed in Appendix \ref{BDQN_Ablation} and \ref{RNN_Ablation}.
+Ablation studies were conducted to isolate the impact of key components in our ring attractor models, detailed in Appendix~\ref{BDQN_Ablation} and~\ref{RNN_Ablation} for both implementations respectively.
 For the exogenous model, we compared performance with correct and randomized action distributions in the ring.
 In the DL implementation, we removed the circular weight distribution to assess its importance.
+Additionally, Appendix~\ref{Attractor_Ablation} reveals preserved attractor dynamics behaving as a low-pass filter in the CTRNN and DL both at pre and post-training stages.